-- to remove the duplication of our oversight of academic standards and quality with that of the Quality Assurance Agency for Higher Education (QAA), and, instead, to rely on the required compliance of Higher Education Institutions with QAA's Quality Code for Higher Education, and the outcomes of the QAA review.
-The QAA framework constitutes a robust academic and educational regime;
+- to remove the duplication of oversight of academic standards and quality with that of the Quality Assurance Agency for Higher Education (QAA), and, instead, to rely on the required compliance of Higher Education Institutions with QAA's Quality Code for Higher Education, and the outcomes of the QAA review;

-- to continue to monitor and ensure compliance with the Joint Statement.
+- to continue to monitor and ensure compliance with the Joint Statement (see below).

 Qualifying law degrees

 Guidance for providers and students about qualifying law degrees can be found in the Academic Stage Handbook.

 Institutions providing qualifying law degrees

 Guidance for providers and students about common professional examination courses can be found in the Academic Stage Handbook.

 Anyone who wishes to undertake the CPE and has non-standard qualifications is required to obtain a Certificate of Academic Standing from the SRA before enrolling on a CPE course.
 The certificate is evidence that their qualifications meet the minimum requirements for admission to a CPE course.

 There are no charges or fees for requesting a Certificate of Academic Standing.
 We aim to complete an initial assessment within 10 working days of receipt of your initial paper application, and provide a decision on your application within 30 days of receipt of all relevant documents.
 We try to operate ahead of service levels where possible.